-On an income and expenditure accounting basis, the financial outcome for the year on normal business activities has resulted in an underspend against budget of £26k.
-Some of this underspend is attributed to the postponement of work such as the marketing campaign and the land reuse events.
-There was increased spend in land use decision-making which absorbed some of this underspend.
-The Commission received £1.526m of its Grant-in-Aid allocation from Scottish Government, net expenditure against this was £1.500m, which resulted in cash underspend of £26k against the Grant-in-Aid drawdown.
+On an income and expenditure accounting basis, the financial outcome for the year on normal business activities has resulted in an underspend against budget of £1k.
+During the year the commission faced a potential underspend due to change in staffing and organisational structure, particularly in the management team.
+However, there was increased spend in communications and natural capital which absorbed some of this underspend.
+The commission also took the decision to increase its spend on IT and replaced the majority of staff laptops to ensure it could continue to operate effectively within a more virtual working environment.
+The Commission received £1.470m of its Grant-in-Aid allocation from Scottish Government, net expenditure against this was £1.525m, which resulted in a deliberate cash overspend of £55k against the Grant-in-Aid drawdown to reduce the taxpayers' equity general reserve.

-Summary of out-turn 2020-21 £000 2019-20 £000 2018-19 £000 DEL budget 1,526 1,526 1,400 Total operating expenditure (1,500) (1,458) (1,281) Surplus/(deficit) against budget 26 68 119 Grant-in-Aid (GIA) drawn down 1,526 1,456 1,315 Other income 0 0 0 Surplus/(deficit) against GIA drawn down 26 (2) 34
+Summary of out-turn 2021-22 £000 2020-21 £000 2019-20 £000 DEL budget 1,526 1,526 1,526 Total operating expenditure (1,525) (1,500) (1,458) Surplus/(deficit) against budget 1 26 68 Grant-in-Aid (GIA) drawn down 1,470 1,526 1,456 Other income 0 0 0 Surplus/(deficit) against GIA drawn down (55) 26 (2)